nchahare/nchahare.github.io/_recipes/bem_curry.md

 description: Boiled egg masala curry
 ---
 # Boiled Egg Masala (BEM) curry
-Classical egg curry recipe from my mother.
+An egg curry recipe from my mother.
 There are hundreds of variations of egg curry: bhurji, egg masala, egg chetinad, ghotala.
-Typically we can think it in terms of how did you add the eggs to it.
-You can scramble the eggs like bhurji, fry the eggs in fashion of omellete like in ghotala or shashuka, and lastly use boiled eggs.
-This one, as the name  suggests, is of boiled eggs
+Typically, we can think of it in terms of how you add the eggs to it.
+You can scramble the eggs like bhurji, fry the eggs in the fashion of omellete, like in ghotala or shashuka, and lastly, use boiled eggs.
+This one, as the name suggests, is of boiled eggs.
+You have to boil the eggs and fry them in oil such that they get a nice crispy layer on the outside.

+Please refer to the [author's notes](https://nchahare.github.io/blog/2022/cooking/) if this is your first time here.

 ## ingredients
 For 4 portions.